iaman877/AwesomeC/README.md

 ## Some examples of the use of C might be:

-Operating Systems
+Operating Systems,
-Language Compilers
+Language Compilers,
-Assemblers
+Assemblers,
-Text Editors
+Text Editors,
-Print Spoolers
+Print Spoolers,
-Network Drivers
+Network Drivers,
-Modern Programs
+Modern Programs,
-Data Bases
+Data Bases,
-Language Interpreters
+Language Interpreters,
-Utilities
+Utilities .